Oripy/MonteCarloTreeSearch/README.md

 [7 Wonders Duel](https://boardgamegeek.com/boardgame/173346/7-wonders-duel) is a two player adaptation of the well known game 7 Wonders.
 The two players build their civilisation and try to best the opponent in Military, Science or Victory Points.

-Currently in development on its own branch
+Currently in development on its own branch.